Fooling Partial Dependence via Data Poisoning: Fooling Partial Dependence via Data Poisoning

-\paragraph{Targeted attack.} In the targeted attack we aim to \textbf{minimize} the distance between the target model behaviour $T$ and the result of model explanation calculated on the changed dataset.
+In the \textbf{targeted attack}, we aim to \textbf{minimize} the distance between the target model behaviour $T$ and the result of model explanation calculated on the changed dataset.
 We denote this strategy by $t$ and define $\mathcal{L}^{g,\;t}(X) = \|g_c(X) - T\|.$ Since we focus on a specific model-agnostic explanation, we substitute $\mathcal{PD}$ in place of $g$ to obtain $\mathcal{L}^{\mathcal{PD},\;t}(X) = \|\mathcal{PD}_c(X) - T\|.$ This substitution can be generalized for various global-level model explanations, which rely on using a part of the dataset for computation.
-We elaborate on this in Section \ref{sec:conclusion}.